Skip to main content

 Be compassionate but clear

-While it may seem like a nice thing to do, beating around the bush to ease into the news is actually a disservice to your employee.
+While it may seem like a nice thing to do, beating around the bush to ease into the news is actually a disservice to your employees.
 Imagine kicking off a termination conversation with small talk about weekend plans, only to have the bad news delivered to the employee right after – can you imagine how blindsided they would be?

 Instead of risking confusion or unnecessarily dragging out an already painful process, simply be direct.
 Remember: being clear doesn’t mean you have to be unkind.
 There are ways to balance being straightforward and empathetic.